I’ve been aware of our overshoot predicament for a decade and have moved on from studying specific aspects of human overshoot.

 - Why does every one of the thousands of religions think it is the only (or most) true religion?

 - Why does every religion, including new religions like Scientology, have a life after death story?
-Many aspects of religion can be easily explained by their positive affect on group survival, but it is not easy to explain why every religion denies death with a life after death story.
+Many aspects of religion can be easily explained by their positive effect on group survival, but it is not easy to explain why every religion denies death with a life after death story.
 A few random religions with life after death stories might be reasonable, but not every religion, unless the need for a life after death story has a genetic basis.

 - Why do many atheists retain some form of spirituality which usually includes a belief in some form of life after death?